Get insider access

 The best mid-range Dolby Atmos soundbar we've tested is the Vizio Elevate.
 It's a premium bar available at a more affordable price than our top picks, and although it doesn't offer as many features, it's still a solid choice for listening to Dolby Atmos content.
 Its unique design comes with sides that automatically rotate upwards when you watch DTS:X or Dolby Atmos content, resulting in a wide, immersive soundstage that stretches sound to the walls of your living room.
 You can turn the feature on when you watch other types of content, too.

 This soundbar has two rear speakers designed to spread sound effects throughout your room for a more immersive feel.
 You have to wire them to the subwoofer to get them to work, which isn't ideal for all setups but still pays off in terms of the sound.
 Dialogue remains clear in the mix to help you follow along with the conversations on screen, and there's a little extra boom in the bass to bring out the rumble in action-packed scenes.
-You won't find a room correction feature like with our top picks, so it sounds slightly different depending on your room.
+You won't find a room correction feature like the Samsung HW-Q930D, so it sounds slightly different depending on the size and layout of your room.
 On the upside, its bass and treble adjustments can help compensate for it a bit.
 For the price, this soundbar brings a really impressive sound with everything from music to movies to TV shows, so it's worth checking out.

 See our review